TLRKiliann/sveltekit-tutorial/third-part/README.md

 `pnpm run preview` don't care `export const prerender = true` & run in another port;

-We can use :
+We can also use :
 - `export const prerender = true`;
 - `export const csr = false;`

 $ pnpm run build => we cannot see log anymore.

-We can use prerender also with api :
+We can also use prerender with api :

 /api/current-time